LokeswariU/PracticalAspectsofDataScience_Projects/README.md

 4. Download the icml_face_data.csv from (https://personal.utdallas.edu/~axa190084/icml_face_data.csv) this link.
 5. Mount the csv file dowloaded in your local machine to the Google Drive using the following commands :
-  // Command to be run in Google Colab from google.colab import files uploaded = files.upload()
+  // Command to be run in Google Colab

+  from google.colab import files

+  uploaded = files.upload()

-6. After running this command run the notebook code to train and test the model
+6.After running this command run the notebook code to train and test the model